 Claims have been filed against the Association the subject of which is connected with the National Service activity, the risk of which for the claims rest with the Bat-Ami – Emunah Aluma Association, for which it is obligated to indemnify the Association in full.

-A claim filed by the estate of a National Service girl who died during her service.
+A claim filed by the estate of a National Service young woman who died during her service.
 The claim is covered by the insurance company of the Association, and it is handling the claim; therefore, excluding the deductible portion, which is being paid by Bat Ami – Emunah Aluma, there is no monetary implication for the Association.

-ALUMA – FOR SOCIAL INVOLVEMENT – FOR JEWISH IDENTITY (Reg.
+ALUMA – FOR SOCIAL INVOLVEMENT AND FOR JEWISH IDENTITY (Reg.
 Assoc.)